Skip to main content

 Advanced Segmentation Options

-Within the list of filters that you can use in your segment, Omnisend also provides several advanced segmentation features to help you refine your targeting even further.
+Omnisend provides several advanced features to help you refine your targeting further.

-Use copy & paste logic with filters that require long lists (e.g., tags, ZIP codes, or custom properties).
+• Use copy-and-paste logic with filters that require long lists (e.g., tags, ZIP codes, or custom properties).
 Omnisend allows you to copy and paste multiple values directly into the field.
 For example, if you’re building a segment based on a list of ZIP codes, you can paste up to 100 codes at once into one rule.

 Segment filters allow you to target the right audience at the right time.
 By combining filters and creating simple or more complex segments, you can deliver more personalized, relevant messaging that drives better engagement and results.